With the data volumes skyrocketing, businesses are applying modern technologies to harvest the power of data science.

 Make more strategic business decisions

-With the help of big data, e-commerce companies can make more strategic and clever managing decisions.
+With the help of top big data companies, e-commerce companies can make more strategic and clever managing decisions.
 In fact, about 50% of the structured data collected from the internet of things (IoT) is already used in decision making.
 The very same analytical tools that help marketers better understand their customers can be used to improve corporate decision-making.

 E-commerce executives can leverage big data and real-time analytics to make more informed and strategic decisions.
 For example, when e-commerce executives know which customers have the highest long-term value, they can spend more money acquiring, targeting, and later retaining these customers.
 This way, the budgeting decision is strategic and well-informed as it’s based on the analytics enabled by big data resources.